 Logos is Bible study software, and there are literally dozens of different ways you can get to your Bible.
 Here are a few key ways you’ll use to open your Bible to a specific place.

-Enter a reference in the Go box.
-In the autocomplete box that appears, select Open [the passage you entered] in preferred Bible.
+Enter a reference in the Command Box.
+In the autocomplete box that appears, select Go to [the passage you entered] in preferred Bible.
 Your Bible will open to the passage that you input.
 Remember, you can click and drag your Bible resource panel to resize and move it to a configuration that works best for you.

 Open a Bible from the Library.
-Click the Library icon to open it.
+Click Library to open the Library.
 In the Library’s find box, enter type:Bible.
 You’ll see all of the resources in your library that are Bibles.
 (Depending on what you have in your library, you may also see various biblical manuscripts.)
 Click the title of the Bible you want to open.

 Open a Quickstart Layout.
 These layouts open your preferred Bible along with all of the tools you need for a certain task.
 Use Quickstart Layouts when you want to go beyond just reading a Bible.
-To open a Quickstart Layout, click the Layouts icon and select a layout from the left pane of the menu.
+To open a Quickstart Layout, select Layouts and select a layout from the left pane of the menu.

 Set Your Preferred Bible

-Your preferred (or “default”) Bible is the Bible version that Logos will open when you open a Bible using the Go Box, a layout, and every other time you perform an action that opens a Bible in Logos.
-To set what Bible version you want to be preferred, find it in the Library, right-click it, then select Prioritize this resource.
+Your preferred (or “default”) Bible is the Bible version that Logos will open when you open a Bible using the Command Box, a layout, and every other time you perform an action that opens a Bible in Logos.
+To set what Bible version you want to be preferred, find it in the Library, right-click it, then select Prioritize This Resource.
 A prioritization panel will appear, with your selected Bible version at the top.
 That’s it!
 The Bible you selected will become the default Bible throughout Logos.